GlorytoAlmightyGod/Infrastructure_tool/README.md

 How to Use?
   - Navigate to the folder where you copied the files.
 Grant permissions to the file named '**infra_tool**' for execution as a script by running "**chmod +x infra_tool**".
+  - Run ./infra_tool from the folder where you copied above files.
   - Wait and Watch in the terminal window.